3-hydroxybenzoate 4-monooxygenase

-The 4 substrates of this enzyme are 3-hydroxybenzoate, NADPH, H^{+}, and O_{2}, whereas its 3 products are 3,4-dihydroxybenzoate, NADP^{+}, and H_{2}O.
+The foursubstrates of this enzyme are 3-hydroxybenzoic acid, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are protocatechuic acid, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The enzyme is a flavin-containing monooxygenase that uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is 3-hydroxybenzoate,NADPH:oxygen oxidoreductase (4-hydroxylating).
-This enzyme is also called 3-hydroxybenzoate 4-hydroxylase.
-This enzyme participates in benzoate degradation via hydroxylation and 2,4-dichlorobenzoate degradation.
-It employs one cofactor, FAD.
+It is also called 3-hydroxybenzoate 4-hydroxylase.
+It participates in benzoate degradation via hydroxylation and uses flavin adenine dinucleotide as a cofactor.